Mobile-Side BLE Connectivity for Medical Devices: Webinar

 You’ve got an idea for a new Software as a Medical Device (SaMD) that has the potential to move the needle on patient outcomes and be commercially successful.
 But we all know that MedTech device development projects sit at the intersection of technology, regulatory and business innovation and can go off the rails very quickly.
 De-risking your projects up front and making sure you’re in the driver’s seat on big decisions and tradeoffs from the very beginning are key to ensuring a successful development effort that creates a safe and effective device, on-time and on-budget.

 SaMD Product Definition and Sizing is a critical first step before launching development, as it acts as a compass that guides you to your goals while avoiding endless rework and analysis paralysis in your pre-planning.
-You start by proactively identifying key roadblocks and risks to bring your device to market.
-From there, you’ll generate essential deliverables that help align the development process with your needs without accruing quality, regulatory or technical debt.
-Planning tools such as a project roadmap, user needs analysis and regulatory strategic plan can help you get your ducks in a row quickly and cost-efficiently, enabling you to jumpstart your development effort when ready and ensure you build the right device and build the device right.
+By proactively identifying key roadblocks and risks to bring your device to market, you can align the development process with your needs without accruing quality, regulatory or technical debt.
+SaMD Product Definition and Sizing can help you get your ducks in a row quickly and cost-efficiently, enabling you to jumpstart your development effort when ready and ensure you build the right device and build the device right.

-Join Orthogonal for a webinar on April 19th, 2023, 12-12:50 PM EDT, where we’ll discuss the art and science of SaMD Product Definition and Sizing, the types of deliverables you can expect and the value they bring, and the benefits of mapping out development goals before the project begins.
+On April 19th, 2023, Orthogonal hosted a webinar in our Move Faster and Break Nothing Series, where we discussed the art and science of SaMD Product Definition and Sizing and the benefits to mapping out development goals before the project begins.

 David Feygin, PhD, MBA, Healthcare Digital Business Leader